 Dispose of assets between partners

-Some disposals of assets are tax-free, such as gifts between husband and wife or between civil partners.
+Some disposals of assets are tax-free, such as gifts between an individual and their spouse or civil partner.
 However, this only applies if you’re still with your partner and they plan to keep the asset.
 If you separate or no longer live together during the tax year, there may be tax to pay.
 Likewise, if the asset you gifted them was sold on in a business venture, there may also be tax to pay.

 Give to charity